miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 without an accent that can never be achieved not a single Russian peasant - but no for him nothing worse than a Russian wife screaming
-"Yes!" during orgasm (even Das East
+"Yes!" during orgasm (even "Das Ist
-Fantasy!
-"It would not be so disgusting).
+Fantastich!"
+It would not be so disgusting).
 Moreover, while you crushed the loaves there and cooked your mittens, your quiet woman has already made friends with several other experienced